build3r/TodayILearned/stoic_lessons/lessons_2021.md

     Ex.
 You bought a costly phone thinking you can afford it, as teh phone is costly you always have to be protective of it which adds a mental strain compared to cheaper phone.
 66. Mar 06: Don't glorify yourself by making stories of your past.
 They inherently misleading and lead you to be self absorbed.
     1. Don't tell stories about you past to others they are boring, annoying and self-absorbed.
 Intead live in what's real.
 Listen and connect with people, don't perform for them.
+67. Don't you into self-decption, even your own senses can somemes lie to you.
+Think of it as this way as your senses are lying, your emotions are over dramatic and projection too optimistic its better to not rush into conclusions.
+Take time and analyze things.
 ----
 67. Apr 10: The events themselves do not disturb you, rather  your judgement about them.
 68. Apr 17: The way interpret words have impact on you, so always control your biases and lenses with which you look at them.